Western Carolina University: Campuses

-While winters in the valley are generally mild, snow is not unusual in the higher elevations of Jackson County around Cashiers or Balsam.
-In nearby Sapphire Valley, snowmaking machines maintain prime snow skiing conditions from mid-December through February.
-Locations in Jackson County are also within reasonable driving distance to ski slopes at Maggie Valley.
-The Blue Ridge Parkway is usually closed during winter weather, and has become popular with cross-country skiers during those times.

-The many rivers, streams and forests surrounding Cullowhee, combined with the mild climate of Southern Appalachia, offer many opportunities for outdoor activities.
-Climbing, hiking, biking, rafting, kayaking, and camping are a few of the outdoor activities nearby.
-Cities within a three-hour drive of campus include Atlanta, Georgia; Charlotte, North Carolina; Knoxville, Tennessee; and Greenville, South Carolina.

 Main campus in Cullowhee

-The main campus in Cullowhee offers most of the amenities of a small town, including twelve residence halls, two full-service cafeterias, a food court with fast-food outlets, health services, counseling, a bookstore, library, a swimming pool, tennis and basketball courts, movie theater, jogging trail and quarter-mile track, hiking and biking trails and intramural fields.
+The main campus in Cullowhee offers twelve residence halls, two full-service cafeterias, a food court with fast-food outlets, health services, counseling, a bookstore, library, a swimming pool, tennis and basketball courts, movie theater, jogging trail and quarter-mile track, hiking and biking trails and intramural fields.

 The campus center is the A.K.
 Hinds University Center.
 The UC contains the university post office, a movie theater, video and commuter lounges, student organization HQs including the Student Government Association and Last Minute Productions, meeting rooms and office spaces.
 Outside of the UC is the "Alumni Tower", built in 1989, on the 100th birthday of the university.
-Other newly constructed facilities include the Center for Applied Technology (which houses new engineering laboratories); an expanded student life center; new athletic facilities; and a new student support center.

 A $13.5 million 73000 sqft Student Recreation Center, was completed over the summer of 2008.
 Harrill Residence Hall was renovated to add 6,000 square feet (557 m2) and bring the 1971 building to LEED standards of environmental friendliness and energy efficiency, and re-opened in fall 2012.

 The new $46.2 million Health and Human Sciences Building opened for use at the start of the 2012–13 academic year, also built to LEED standards.
 This facility is the first project on the Millennial Initiative property and houses WCU's educational and outreach programs in the College of Health and Human Sciences.
 The four-story facility is home to the undergraduate and graduate programs in social work and communication sciences and disorders; graduate programs in physical therapy and health sciences; and undergraduate programs in athletic training, emergency medical care, environmental health, nutrition and dietetics, nursing and recreational therapy.